 Our very own Travel Designer Maychelle Sia recently took a 9 day trip to Peru, visiting Lima, Cusco, and Puno.
 Maychelle was inspired by the Peruvian culture and history and how much it means to the people who live there!
-We asked her to give us some of her favourite moments on the trip.
+We asked her to give us some of her favorite moments on the trip.
 Here’s what she had to say:

 What was the energy of Peru like?

 To sum up Peru’s landscape in a few words from what I saw during the day time: several terraces, mountains, cliffs, and breathtaking views.
 After taking a nap for a few hours and freshening up, we enjoyed breakfast and strolled around the area surrounding our hotel.
-The weather in Lima was foggy and a bit chilly as it is currently winter in Peru.
+The weather in Lima was foggy and a bit chilly as it was winter in Peru.
 The hotel staff and locals we interacted with were very nice and happy to chat with us despite any language barriers.
 You can tell how much Peruvian culture and history means to its people.
 The people were very friendly and always wanted us to feel as if we were home.

 What were the most distinctive sights and sounds of Peru?

-We were often awoken by the sounds of fireworks early in the morning that went on during the day time as well as night time.
+We were often awakened by the sounds of fireworks early in the morning that went on during the day time as well as night time.
 I’m not exactly sure what they were celebrating but I’ve come to learn that Peruvian’s have many celebrations.
 Every time we were heading out for a tour, there was always some sort of celebration or dance happening in the streets of Peru.
-It always put a smile on my face seeing the colourful costumes and dances because you could see how proud Peruvian’s are of their culture.
+It always put a smile on my face seeing the colorful costumes and dances because you could see how proud Peruvian’s are of their culture.
 Visiting Machu Picchu has always been a dream of mine and never in a million years did I think I’d get to experience it.
 The hike up the uneven steps and dirt paths was very difficult as I struggled to breathe and had to take many breaks.
 However, I knew every breathless step to the top would be worth it when I saw the incredible view.
 Catching my breath, taking in the views, and feeling a sense of calmness whilst standing atop Machu Picchu is something I will never forget!